-This is one of the most common questions we here.
-Often people are frustrated when we answer, “That depends”, but it does.
+This is one of the most common questions we hear.
+Often people are frustrated when we answer, “That depends,” but it does.
 Unfortunately, divorce can be a complex issue with a plethora of factors that will drastically affect the cost—making it difficult to estimate the final expense.

-All too often, we see parties blinded by emotions spend thousands of dollars to “win” a piece of property that could have been replaced for a couple of hundred bucks.
-An example of this would be a couple spending thousands of dollars in attorneys’ fees and court costs to be awarded a television that would cost $400 to buy new.
+All too often, we see parties blinded by emotions spend thousands of dollars to “win” a piece of property that could have been replaced for a couple hundred dollars.

 - Vocational Evaluation $1,500